AndreCI/DL_p1/README.md

 ### Brainstorming
-Data set is clearly time dependant.
-Data set is composed of 316 examples of size 28 * 50 ?
+Data set is composed of 316 examples of size 28 * 50.
+Each example has 28 channels, sample during 0.5 sec.
+The data set is thus time dependant, which is hard for classic neural net.
+This means that the solution should probably be able to handle time dependency, which is the reason why LSTMS or time level CNNs could be good.
+The dataset is really small.

+Main issue: dataset size. ~300ish data examples is not enough..

+-Q about dataset: is it really that small?
+How can we use deep learning?
+What is it actuall?
+Laterity of finger mvt?
+Can we use winners from the BCI competition as inspiration?
+In what format do you want the report?
+Paper style?

 ### Important
 The expected error, if classification is random, is 50%